yhuang122/Image-Explanations-with-shapiq/ImputerFactoryDesign.md

 ## Known Issues

 - **Crossmodal edge-case processor calls**: When `budget_image % batch_size ≠ 0` or `budget_text % batch_size ≠ 0`, the last image and/or text batch have incomplete sizes (e.g., `img_bs=15, txt_bs=51` for `batch_size=64, budget_image=4559, budget_text=115`).
 The 2 (img batches) × 2 (text batches) = 4 combinations yield 3 cases where `img_bs ≠ txt_bs`.
 In those cases `_preprocess_batch()` must re-invoke the HF processor to create inputs with matching batch dimensions.
 The original `src` code has the same behavior (it calls `processor_function` directly in the equivalent branches), so this is not a regression — it is inherent to the double-loop crossmodal design.
 Total extra calls per `forward_crossmodal`: at most 3 (~2 ms each, negligible).
-- No mixed-precision (AMP) support yet — relevant for larger models